nosvagor/vagari/README.md

 > (nation) you are a part of.
 Overtime, frameworks should to evolve like
 > languages, and be less universal (diversity++).

-Ideally, shared participation in this fiction will hopefully manifest a reality among the participants.
+**Ideally,** shared participation in this fiction will hopefully manifest a reality among the participants.
 The philosophy of _vagari_ is built upon the idea that [collaboration is the ultimate force for discovery](https://youtu.be/_ArVh3Cj9rw).
-Sure, one node in a network may be the seed, or the spark, for a cascade of activation&mldr; but it's the activity in the network itself that creates the **gestalt**, i.e., the unique property of a whole that is more than the sum of its parts.
+Sure, one node in a network may be the seed, or the spark, for a cascade of activation... but it's the activity in the networks' activity that creates the **gestalt**, i.e., the unique property of a whole that is more than the sum of its parts.

 </details>